 1. a dish of meat, vegetables, etc., cooked in an Indian-style sauce of strong spices. “we went out for a curry”

 Now my friends and food lovers, Indian food enthusiasts-‘curry’ first-timers, this is not just a love affair that began with an explosion of exquisite Indian food.
-Brits have always learned for a good curry and there’s certainly an enchanting mysticism that the East and India holds.
+Brits have always learned for a good curry and there’s certainly an enchanting mysticism that the East and India hold.
 ‘The Jewel in the Crown’, the spiced tea and spices and Silk Route trades.
 Which ultimately tie us all together.

-A typical Indian restaurant that was perhaps thriving, now filled with diners that took in the experience in its entirety; quite enchanting really… With the pink paper napkins, the bottles of wines in baskets, Chianti or whatever it was, and the waiter ordering everything for us whilst we bask in popodums and some generic Chunteny paste with a Keith Richards singalong.
+A typical Indian restaurant that was perhaps thriving, now filled with diners that took in the experience in its entirety; quite enchanting really… With the pink paper napkins, the bottles of wines in baskets, Chianti or whatever it was, and the waiter ordering everything for us whilst we bask in popadums and some generic Chunteny paste with a Keith Richards singalong.
 A food lover generation; or shall I say a more cultured, food-savvy (very general consensus here) audience are seeking authenticity in every sense nowadays.

 If we’re eating Red Thai curry, the last thing we want to see in the Kitchen is plastic containers of ‘Red Thai’ paste.
-I mean the is an argument here I think because the sheer thought of me; of course being Indian food enthusiasts and a pretty adapt Thai and Cantonese chef… Would literally fry of some lemongrass, with groundnut oil, add more ginger and garlic or galanga to be correct; then add the paste sear off the marinated chicken or lamb- finish with coconut cream and hey presto- I have a Thai curry almost as good as the restaurant.
+I mean the is an argument here I think because the sheer thought of me; of course being Indian food enthusiasts and a pretty adapt Thai and Cantonese chef… Would fry of some lemongrass, with groundnut oil, add more ginger and garlic or galanga to be correct; then add the paste sear off the marinated chicken or lamb- finish with coconut cream and hey presto- I have a Thai curry almost as good as the restaurant.

 Grown in Malvern and a Homecooked Menu

 Whether its a Thai restaurant or an Italian restaurant.
-Italian restaurant, I don’t want a water downed version; something sent in from the Central kitchen- microwave ding, ding Italian.
+Italian restaurant, I don’t want a water-downed version; something sent in from the Central kitchen- microwave ding, ding Italian.
 If you are proud enough to open the doors, be sure its homemade pasta.
-If you lazy, then just open up with three types on your menu.
+If you are lazy, then just open up with three types on your menu.
 That’s what I mean here.
-Its about the little things done right, and our Chef Lewis at the Marlbank and I, will often ponder and recite menus and generally look at what is local, whats in season, what we can do to make it the very best.
+Its about the little things are done right, and our Chef Lewis at the Marlbank and I, will often ponder and recite menus and generally look at what is local, what’s in season, what we can do to make it the very best.
 Sometimes, it takes a lot less than you think.
 But it starts in the mind; fuelled with consistency and passion.

 Balti houses and traditional English pubs are sadly all crawling away from our streets in Britain.
 The movers and shakers are challenging the norm, with Gastropub fever.
 Generally, they have been more equipped with marketing and providing the upscale touches you’d expect along with commanding prices.
 Generally, the whole infrastructure from decor, lighting, bar, staff, and presentation of the food need to be ‘bedazzling’.

-We have our very own garden and grow Rhubarb, Sage, Bay leafs, Rosemary and Sage.
+We have our very own garden and grow Rhubarb, Sage, Bay leaves, Rosemary and Sage.
 We are currently cultivating many more vegetable such as tomatoes which we often add to our salad, with fine Maldon Salts.